MPAS-Dev/compass/docs/users_guide/landice/test_groups/mismipplus.rst

 ==========

-The ``mismipplus`` test group (:py:class:`compass/landice/tests/mismipplus`) implements a limited number of the expeirments from the Marine Ice Sheet Model Intercomparison Project Plus (MISMIP+; `Asay-Davis et al., 2016 <https://gmd.copernicus.org/articles/9/2471/2016/gmd-9-2471-2016.pdf>`_).
+The ``mismipplus`` test group (:py:class:`compass/landice/tests/mismipplus`) implements a limited number of the experiments from the Marine Ice Sheet Model Intercomparison Project Plus (MISMIP+; `Asay-Davis et al., 2016 <https://gmd.copernicus.org/articles/9/2471/2016/gmd-9-2471-2016.pdf>`_).
-To date, the spinup and ``Ice0`` are the only expeirments currently supported.
+To date, the spinup and ``Ice0`` are the only experiments currently supported.
 In the future, additional test cases may be added for the missing MISMIP+ experiments (i.e. ``Ice1r``, ``Ice1ra``, ``Ice1rr``, ``Ice2r``, ``Ice2r``, ``Ice2ra``,
 ``Ice2rr``; Table 2. `Asay-Davis et al., 2016 <https://gmd.copernicus.org/articles/9/2471/2016/gmd-9-2471-2016.pdf>`_).